CZ-NIC/knot-resolver/modules/hints/README.rst

 .. function:: hints.root_file(path)

   Replace current root hints from a zonefile.
 If the path is omitted, the compiled-in path is used, i.e. the root hints are reset to the default.
+  Otherwise it's the same as the following option.

 .. function:: hints.root(root_hints)